cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/watcher-p2p-network.md

 ## Troubleshooting

-* If you don't see any peer connections being formed in the debug panel on https://mobymask-app.dev.vdb.to/, try clearing out the browser cache (local storage) for https://mobymask-app.dev.vdb.to/ and refreshing the page
+* If you don't see any peer connections being formed in the debug panel on https://mobymask-lxdao-app.dev.vdb.to/, try clearing out the website's local storage and refreshing the page